padrinobook/padrinobook/01-introduction.md

 ## Installing the necessary tools

-If you are an advanced user, you can skip these sections and jump straight forward to the "Hello World" section.
+If you are an advanced user, you can skip these section and jump straight forward to the "Hello World" section.

 ### Installing Ruby

-Instead of using the build in package for Ruby, we will use [rben](https://github.com/sstephenson/rbenv/) which lets you switch between multiple versions of Ruby.
+Instead of using the build in package for Ruby, we will use [rbenv](https://github.com/sstephenson/rbenv/) which lets you switch between multiple versions of Ruby.

 First, we need to clone rbenv: